-Intervention exists on two levels; students arriving with a level 3a and 3b receive literacy intervention and those at 3c and below receive both literacy and reading intervention.
+Intervention exists on two levels; students receive literacy and reading interventions.
 Students who qualify for catch up funding are assessed on their reading age, and baseline data informs literacy needs.
-Groups are organised on a rolling timetable for reading and literacy lessons are provided as part of the English timetable.
+Groups are organised on a rolling timetable for reading and literacy lessons which support the English timetable.

-Specialised curriculum targeted at pupils working towards level 4
+Specialised curriculum targeted at pupils working towards expected progress

-The school timetable is set up such that students requiring literacy and numeracy support are generally in the same banded groups, thus facilitating a targeted curriculum for these groups and supporting their transition to level 4.
+The school timetable is set up such that students requiring literacy and numeracy support are generally in the same banded groups, thus facilitating a targeted curriculum for these groups and supporting their transition to working at expected level.